 not say this, because I do not believe it.
 I am convinced that you do not understand the full force of what you say.
 If you wish to know my whole thought, I do not even believe you to be the author of this part of your last pamphlet.
 To be sure, I may be mistaken in this respect; but, in this motley ill-joined piece of workmanship which your tract presents, this portion of it does not give me the impression of having been written by you.
 I do not doubt your first pamphlet being entirely your own; and it seems to me you might have devoted yourself to a work which would have done you greater credit.
 But I am far from accusing you of being the sole author of the second, and I shall not lay on you the burden of all that it contains of a bad and dishonourable character.
 If I have seen more sensible pamphlets than the first, I have certainly seen more honourable, simple, and straightforward ones than the second.
 Let us now look at the inconsistencies and groundless assertions.

-You say, It is here necessary to transcribe certain passages from &#8220;Plymouthism,&#8221; etc., in which, as far as one can understand it, Mr. Darby&#8217;s system is formally expressed.
+You say, It is here necessary to transcribe certain passages from "Plymouthism," etc., in which, as far as one can understand it, Mr. Darby's system is formally expressed.
 Would you not have done better to transcribe what Mr. Darby said?
-Perhaps some reader may suppose that the &#8220;Plymouthism&#8221; is Mr. Darby&#8217;s; but I beg him clearly to understand that my opponent pretends to quote his own tract as the expression of my principles. &#8220;He [Mr. Darby] teaches,&#8221; says one of the elders, &#8220;what he calls the * apostasy of the dispensations,&#8217; that is to say, that when men have failed as to the institutions of God, by transgressing or perverting the laws which He gives them for their security, the dispensation is, by the fact of men&#8217;s sins, corrupted and ruined.
-Mr. Darby asserts that God rejects it in order to substitute another or some other thing for it*;* and that consequently it is sin to wish to re-establish in its primitive condition that which God has definitively abolished.
-From this principle it follows that the Church having, according to Mr. Darby, apostatized, the Christian dispensation or new covenant is rejected of God, together with its institutions and all that which concerns the formation of churches.&#8221;
+Perhaps some reader may suppose that the "Plymouthism" is Mr. Darby's; but I beg him clearly to understand that my opponent pretends to quote his own tract as the expression of my principles.
+"He [Mr. Darby] teaches," says one of the elders, "what he calls the 'apostasy of the dispensations,' that is to say, that when men have failed as to the institutions of God, by transgressing or perverting the laws which He gives them for their security, the dispensation is, by the fact of men's sins, corrupted and ruined.
+Mr. Darby asserts that God rejects it in order to substitute another or some other thing for it; and that consequently it is sin to wish to re-establish in its primitive condition that which God has definitively abolished.
+From this principle it follows that the Church having, according to Mr. Darby, apostatized, the Christian dispensation or new covenant is rejected of God, together with its institutions and all that which concerns the formation of churches."

-There are two things here: some teaching of Mr. Darby&#8217;s, and a consequence deduced from it by the *elder.* Let us examine the teaching first of all.
+There are two things here: some teaching of Mr. Darby's, and a consequence deduced from it by the *elder*.
+Let us examine the teaching first of all.
 Where has Mr. Darby taught that?
 Would it not have been well if you had quoted some passages which would shew it?
 Doubtless, you have none.

 {316}